Top of the page

 Lapatinib is a small-molecule kinase inhibitor that is capable of dual receptor inhibition of both epidermal growth factor receptor and HER2.
 Study results do not support the use of lapatinib in the preoperative setting.

-More definitive efficacy data were provided by the phase III ALLTO (NCT00490139) trial that randomly assigned women to trastuzumab or trastuzumab plus lapatinib in the adjuvant setting.
+More definitive efficacy data were provided by the phase III ALLTO (NCT00490139) trial that randomly assigned women to receive trastuzumab or trastuzumab plus lapatinib in the adjuvant setting.
 The trial did not meet its primary endpoint of DFS.
 The doubling in pCR rate observed with the addition of lapatinib to trastuzumab in the NeoALTTO trial did not translate into improved survival outcomes in the ALTTO trial at 4.5 years of median follow-up.
 This indicates that there is currently no role for the use of lapatinib in the preoperative or adjuvant settings.

 Cardiac toxic effects with pertuzumab and lapatinib